 Another tip for making your home appear occupied is to ask the person checking on your home to turn on a light in a different room every couple of days just before dark.
 If you are concerned about energy usage, consider using timers to turn lights off during daylight hours.
 For added security, you can also ask a friend or neighbor to turn on a television at night while you are away.

-For additional tips to prevent property theft or for guidance regarding insurance coverage, contact a Trusted Choice agent in your area.
+For additional tips to prevent property theft or for guidance regarding home insurance coverage, contact an agent in your area.